Spectral monitoring of AGNs: Preliminary results for Ark 564 and Arp 102B

 An example of a Ark 564 spectrum obtained from our monitoring of this object is given in Fig. 1.
 The variability of the flux is clearly seen (Fig 1, left panel).
 We also fitted one spectrum of Ark 564 using Gaussian components for all lines (see Fig 1, right panel).
 We fitted the region of H$\beta$ line where we have a strong contribution of Fe II multiplet (for details on fitting procedure see Kova\v {c}evi\'{c} et al. 2010).
 The best-fitting is nicely following the observed spectrum (see the residual in Fig 1, right panel), especially the Fe II line group, that have similar widths as the intermediate line component of the H$\beta$ line.

-Arp 102B emits double peaked line profiles (see Fig. 2).
-The simplest possible explanation for this spectral profile identifies an accretion disk as the source of these lines.
-The AGN also shows strong low ionization lines and very weak/absent high ionization lines (Stauffer et al. 1983; Halpern et al. 1996).
-The weakness of the high ionization lines and absence of double peaked structure in them supports the accretion disk origin under the assumption that the outer parts of the thin disk are invisible to the photoionizing source.
-The absence of a strong UV bump, presence of a hard X-ray source and low Eddington luminosity of this object are indicative of an advection dominated flow (Advection Dominated Accretion Flows (ADAF) - Ho et al. 2000).
+Arp 102B emits double-peaked line profiles (see Fig. 2).
+The first and the simplest model of a region which can produce such line profiles is the model of an accretion disk or disk-like region.
+On the other hand, this object has very strong low ionization lines but almost absent high ionization lines (Stauffer et al. 1983; Halpern et al. 1996).
+These weak high ionization lines have no double-peaked profiles, thus can be explained with the accretion disk model only with adding more assumptions.
+The observed properties of this object such as hard X-ray source, low Eddington luminosity and no strong UV bump, indicate a model of an advection dominated accretion flow (Ho et al. 2000).

-The profile shape of the broad component of H$\alpha$ emission line varied strongly (see Fig. 2), but in all cases there is a prominent bump in the blue wing and less prominent one with a flat top in the red wing of the broad H$\alpha$ component.
+The shape of line profiles of the broad component of H$\alpha$ emission line varied strongly (see Fig. 2), but in all cases there is a prominent bump in the blue wing and less prominent one with a flat top in the red wing of the broad H$\alpha$ component.